petebaker/r-makefile-definitions/README.md

 ## use stitch to produce pdf via rmarkdown (exactly as in RStudio)
 test-stitch.pdf: ${@:.pdf=.R}

-## if you have common in ~/lib directory uncomment line below and comment
+## if you have common.mk in ~/lib directory uncomment line below and comment
 include common.mk
 ##include ~/lib/common.mk
 ```